jessejlt/kitchenplan/README.md

 ### Custom Recipes

-Before you run the commadn above, or manually run the```./kitchenplan``` command, you should first create a custom config file.
+Before you run the command above, or manually run the```./kitchenplan``` command, you should first create a custom config file.
 The config system will always start off with ```default.yml```.
 This will contain the recipes for every person in your organisation.
-Next it it will look at the file ```yourusername.yml``` (with the username logged in on the computer as yourusername) for your custom settings.
-Ofcourse there will be a lot of shared config when your organisation has departments of different types of personel.
+Next it will look at the file ```yourusername.yml``` (with the username logged in on the computer as yourusername) for your custom settings.
+Of course there will be a lot of shared config when your organisation has departments of different types of personel.
 So you can define group config files and assign one or more groups to a user.
 The ```roderik.yml``` ([found here](https://github.com/kitchenplan/kitchenplan/blob/master/config/people/roderik.yml)) is my personal config file and it will fall back to this config if you don't have a personal file.

 When you are done with that, run the go script or run ```kitchenplan``` manually and wait for a while.
 After the command finishes, reboot your computer and you are good to go.